josephryan/Hernandez_Ryan_2021_Recoding/00-PHYLOTOCOL/README.md

 ### phylotocol_recodingextension_v1.4.pdf
 We added additional analyses in sections 2.5-2.9 after receiving comments from reviewers through our submission to *Systematic Biology*.
 We also updated the language in section 2.3.1 for clarity of methods.

+### phylotocol_recodingextension_v1.5.pdf
+After consulting with several scientists about the proposed statistics in section 2.9 in the previous version of our phylotocol, we are making necessary corrections in section 3.1.
+We are also adding additional analyses under sections 3.2-3.3 to further explore our results after completing analyses from sections 2.5-2.8.